 - take more than one medication to reduce cholesterol

 Statin drugs can be valuable for controlling your LDL and preventing heart disease.
 However, side effects may be a concern, especially if you have effects that are painful or bothersome.
 If you have muscle pain or other side effects that you think are caused by taking a statin, talk to your doctor.

-Don't suddenly stop taking your prescribed medication without talking to your doctor.
-If you have side effects from your drug, your doctor might adjust your dosage or recommend a different statin.
+Don’t suddenly stop taking your prescribed medication without talking to your doctor.
+If you have side effects from the drug, your doctor might adjust your dosage or recommend a different statin.